Why Most People Fail at Learning Hebrew (and How to Avoid It)

 • Focus on consistency

-• Use the language early
+• Use Hebrew early

 • Accept mistakes